Your child can't sit still. They are talking a mile a minute. Are they just a high-energy kid? Or do they have ADHD?

 So how do you know whether your child has hyperactive-impulsive ADHD?
-And if your child does have ADHD, what treatments can calm his energy?
+And if your child does, what treatments can help?

-No one test can confirm that your child has the hyperactive-impulsive type of ADHD.
-Your doctor will first try to rule out other conditions that can cause hyperactivity, such as emotional issues or stress.
-Sometimes vision problems or learning disabilities can cause a child to be fidgety.
+No single test can confirm that your child has this type of ADHD.
+Your doctor will first try to rule out other things that can cause hyperactivity.
+It could be stress or emotional issues.
+The behavior might simply be appropriate for their age.
+Sometimes vision problems or learning disabilities can make it hard for a child to sit still.

 The doctor will also look for at least six of these symptoms of hyperactivity and impulsivity:

-Constantly jumping or climbing -- on furniture and other inappropriate places
+- Constantly leaving their seat, jumping or climbing on furniture and other inappropriate places

-A child with hyperactive-impulsive ADHD usually won't show many signs of inattention, which include trouble focusing and becoming easily distracted.
-However, many kids have a combination of hyperactive-impulsive and inattentive ADHD.
+A child with hyperactive-impulsive ADHD may not always show many signs of inattention.
+They may not necessarily have trouble focusing or becoming easily distracted.

 What Causes Hyperactive-Impulsive ADHD?